Computing Shortest Paths among Curved Obstacles in the Plane: An Overview of Our Algorithm

-The second step, with details in Appendix \ref{sec:corridors}, is to compute a {\em corridor structure} in $\Tri(\calF)$.
-The corridor structure consists of $O(h)$ corridors and $O(h)$ junction regions (see Fig.~\ref{fig:trimulobjnew}).
+The second step, with details in Section \ref{sec:corridors}, is to compute a {\em corridor structure} in $\Tri(\calF)$, which consists of $O(h)$ corridors and $O(h)$ junction regions (see Fig.~\ref{fig:trimulobjnew}).
 Each corridor contains an hourglass, either open or closed (see Fig.~\ref{fig:corridor}).
 An open hourglass contains two convex chains.
 A closed hourglass contains two ``funnels" with a {\em corridor path} connecting the two apices of the two funnels.
 Each side of a funnel is also a convex chain.
-As in \cite{ref:KapoorAn97}, the above $O(h)$ convex chains from the corridors can be used to partition $\calF$ into a set $\calS'$ of $O(h)$ convex splinegons of totally $O(n)$ vertices with pairwise disjoint interior such that a shortest $s$-$t$ path for our original \spp\ problem is also a shortest $s$-$t$ path avoiding the interior of the convex splinegons of $\calS'$ and possibly utilizing some corridor paths.
+As in \cite{ref:KapoorAn97}, the above $O(h)$ convex chains from the corridors can be used to partition the space in $\calR$ into a set $\calS'$ of $O(h)$ convex splinegons with a total of $O(n)$ vertices such that a shortest $s$-$t$ path for our original \spp\ problem is also a shortest $s$-$t$ path avoiding the convex splinegons of $\calS'$ and possibly utilizing some corridor paths.
 Thus, in addition to the presence of the $O(h)$ corridor paths, our \spp\ problem is reduced to an instance of the convex \spp.
 All the above computation can be performed in $O(n+h\log h)$ time.
 The key is to solve the convex \spp\ problem on $\calS'$.

 To solve the convex \spp\ on $\calS'$, we define a {\em relevant visibility graph} $G$ (see Fig.~\ref{fig:relevantGraph}), as follows.
 Let $k$ be the number of all free common tangents of the $O(h)$ convex splinegons in $\calS'$; thus $k=O(h^2)$.
 The node set of $G$ consists of the endpoints of the free common tangents.
 Hence $G$ has $O(k)$ nodes.
 Each free common tangent defines an edge in $G$.
 For every splinegon $S\in\calS'$, its boundary portion between any two consecutive nodes of $G$ along the boundary of $S$ also defines an edge.
 Thus $G$ has $O(k)$ edges.
 Clearly, a shortest $s$-$t$ path in the free space of $\calS'$ corresponds to a shortest path from $s$ to $t$ in $G$ (both $s$ and $t$ are nodes in $G$).
 Therefore, to solve the convex \spp, we need to solve two subproblems: Constructing $G$ and computing a shortest $s$-to-$t$ path in $G$.